bxji/cmps012b-pt.s19.grading/pa5/README.md

 # cmps012b-pt.s18/pa5

-The following is a set of performance tests to run on your Simulation program.
+The following is a set of performance tests to run on your Dictionary ADT.

 ## Installation